For Sole Traders, Freelancers and Contractors

 The easiest way to work out your Taxes is to work with an Accountant.
 BTW, I am not an accountant.
 But I do my own accounts for my Sole Trader business.
 This is perfectly acceptable.
 Your accountant will want records of all your Invoices and Receipts (Get a Good Accountant is Item #.23) .
 They will be able on a real time basis be able to advise you on how much money you should ‘save’ to cover your taxes.

-As I say, if someone has a knowledge of accounts, a Sole Trader can keep their own accounts.
-To work out your taxes, you can use register for ROS and use that system to do all the calculations.
+As I say, if someone has knowledge of accounts, a Sole Trader can keep their own accounts.
+To work out your taxes, you can register for ROS and use that system to do all the 'taxation liability' calculations.
 Alternatively, your Accountant can register as your Agent on ROS to submit returns on your behalf.

-ROS, stands for Revenue On Line, is an online system that works out your tax liability.
+ROS, which stands for Revenue On-Line, is an online system that works out your tax liability.
 ROS takes some figuring out but is a very manageable system.
 Essentially you put in figures for Total Income (or turnover) and Expenses incurred by the Business.
 ROS computes ‘Taxable Income’ and then provides a figure for Tax due.
 It also facilitates online payment.

 Step #.6 - Guessimate your Effective Rate of Tax